MXINPRIME/STDN/README.md

  Baidu Disk [UIEB pretrained model](https://pan.baidu.com/s/1Aq_1JA46sW6uyyU_Xibjiw?pwd=nacf)

- Check the model and image pathes in test_UIEB.py and then run:
-    ```python
+You need to set variables

+--train_root: The location of the testing set

+--train_list：The list of names of images in the testing set.

+You need generate train_list by

+        python  ./data/make_img_list.py

+and put it into folder './data/list/' .

+and then run
-       python test_UIEB.py
+       python train.py